 In South Africa the Mendi men have a number of Memorials, the most poignant is in Atteridgeville, and there are memorials in Avalon Cemetery and New Brighton in Port Elizabeth and one (which I do not have photographs of), in Mowbray in Cape Town.

-How many of their family members were ever able to make a pilgramage to these memorials?
+How many of their family members were ever able to make a pilgrimage to these memorials?
 How many even knew where their sons or fathers or grandfathers lost their lives?
 All I know is, today it is up to us to keep their memory alive.

 The words of Reverend Isaac Dyobha should never be forgotten,